 WELCOME TO NORTH DEVON'S UNESCO BIOSPHERE RESERVE

-Reaching to the heights of Dartmoor and Exmoor and via the sea to Lundy, North Devon's Biosphere Reserve is one of 621 Reserves in 117 countries designated by UNESCO's Man and the Biosphere Programme and was the first of 6 to be designated in the UK.
+Reaching to the heights of Dartmoor and Exmoor and via the sea to Lundy, North Devon's Biosphere Reserve is one of 651 Reserves in 117 countries designated by UNESCO's Man and the Biosphere Programme and was the first of 6 to be designated in the UK.
+All exist to inspire a positive future by connecting people and nature.

 Developing partnerships and managing projects for a sustainable future in north Devon, The North Devon Biosphere team work to maintain our world class environment and the high quality of life we get from it.
 We are here to help and advise and facilitiate partnerships and projects.